Homogenization of parabolic problems with dynamical boundary conditions of reactive-diffusive type in perforated media: Introduction and setting of the problem

 \section{Introduction and setting of the problem}

+In the context of reaction-diffusion equations, dynamical boundary conditions have been rigorously derived in Gal and Shomberg \cite{Gal2} based on first and second thermodynamical principles and their physical interpretation was also given in Goldstein \cite{Goldstein}.
+It is worth emphasizing that the derivation in \cite{Gal2} obtains the dynamical boundary condition of {\it reactive-diffusive} type both as a sufficient and necessary condition for thermodynamic processes which incorporate thermodynamic sources located along the boundary, and in which the second law plays a crucial role, while in \cite{Goldstein} it has been introduced only as a sufficient condition.

+In particular, a dynamical boundary condition of {\it reactive-diffusive} type accounts for (see \cite[Section 3]{Goldstein}) a heat source on the boundary that can depend on the heat flow along the boundary, the heat flux across the boundary and the temperature at the boundary.
+Consider the reaction-diffusion equation, with dynamical boundary condition of {\it reactive-diffusive} type, provides, in addition to classical bulk diffusion, a diffusion mechanism present along the boundary.
+A typical example in the theory of heat conduction (see \cite{Gal2} for more details) arises when a given body is in perfect thermal contact with a sufficiently thin metal sheet, possibly of different material and completely insulating the internal body from external contact, say, a well-stirred hot or cold fluid.

 In a recent article (see \cite{Anguiano}) we addressed the problem of the homogenization of the reaction-diffusion equations with a dynamical boundary condition of {\it pure-reactive} type in a domain perforated with holes.
 The present article is devoted to the generalization of that previous study to the case of a dynamical boundary condition of {\it reactive-diffusive} type, i.e., we add to the dynamical boundary condition a Laplace-Beltrami correction term.
-The interest of such a correction for the modeling of parabolic problems has been pointed out in Goldstein \cite{Goldstein}.
-In particular, a dynamical boundary condition of {\it reactive-diffusive} type accounts for (see \cite[Section 3]{Goldstein}) a heat source on the boundary that can depend on the heat flow along the boundary, the heat flux across the boundary and the temperature at the boundary.
 Let us introduce the model we will be involved with in this article.